 The perks of running don’t end after you complete your cool down lap or hang up your running shoes.
 Instead, many of the most significant benefits impact your long-term health.
 Running can combat mental decline as you age, which means that regular runs can improve your memory and encourage clear thinking and planning.
 Since running can also add years to your expected lifespan, putting in the miles is a win-win situation.

 Running a little every week is great for just about every aspect of your health, but adding more miles to your weekly count can improve your health even more.
 Since you’ll want to increase your mileage gradually to reduce the risk of injury, try using an activity tracker to monitor how many miles you complete each day and how your workouts impact your health.
 By using a smartphone app to track key fitness data, you’ll gain more control over your health and have a better chance of achieving your long-term goals.
+Remember, the best activity tracker is one that you’ll end up using so choose one that speaks to you.

 From increasing your overall fitness level to boosting your mood, running can work wonders.
 With a running tracker at your fingertips, you can get the most out of every workout each time you lace up your running shoes.